 - We needed a place for our dog, Gannon to roam.
 Our dog, Gannon, needs exercise…lots of exercise.
 We knew we wanted a bigger backyard that would have room to create a space that we could all enjoy.

 - We had been building our savings account.
 This was a long time coming.
-We’d started thinking about buying a home about a year and half before we actually did, so we had been in the “saving” mindset trying to build up that piggy bank.
-This is all the ways we saved a ton of money when we were saving for a deposit.
+We’d started thinking about buying a home about a year and a half before we actually did, so we had been in the “saving” mindset trying to build up that piggy bank.
+These are all the ways we saved a ton of money when we were saving for a deposit.

 - We were eager to have a house to do whatever we wanted with.
 We had the urge to renovate something that we could call ours.
 I think that is what motivated us most in starting the process of buying a fixer upper.

 With that in mind, we definitely knew what we were looking for when we were done deciding to buy a house – a fixer upper!

 - The home buying process from A to Z – a must read for a first time home buyer!

 - How to find a home that matches your lifestyle, which is so important when shopping for a home.